The Marvelous Land Of Oz

 286

-both rich, my friends," said Ozma, gently; "and your riches are the
+are both rich, my friends," said Ozma, gently; "and your

 The End